spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/2-scheduling.md

 ## Scheduling a Batch Job

 Make sure you have registered your timestamp application and created a definition for it as discussed in the [Getting Started Guide](%currentPath%/batch-developer-guides/getting-started/).
-So using the UI we will schedule the `timestamp-task` by pressing the `drop down` button and selecting the "Schedule Task" option as highlighted below:
+So using the UI we will schedule the `timestamp-task` by pressing the `drop down` button and selecting the "Schedule" option as highlighted below:
 ![Create Schedule](images/SCDF-schedule-timestamp.png)

 So for this scenario we want to launch this application once a minute.
 To do this fill out the Schedule setup page as follows: